Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Compass and Map

-A compass and a map can help you locate your way and safely get home.
-Our GPS-enabled device might not work during emergencies for various reasons, such as battery issues.
+A compass and a map can help you locate your way home safely.
+However, our GPS-enabled device might not work during emergencies due to battery issues.

-Thus, it is crucial for you always to bring a compass and a map.
+Thus, it is crucial to always bring a compass and a map.
 You can now try this Sportneer Military Lensatic Sighting Compass or the SE Military Lensatic Compass!

-Familiarize yourself with how to read a map and a compass.
-You can learn how with the various resources available on the internet today.
+Learn to read a map and a compass using the various resources available on the Internet today.

 Duct Tape